topikachu/ev3dev/Getting-started-v2.md

 You should still have your SD card plugged in to your host computer.
 In your file browser/manager/finder/whaterver-you-call-it, there should be a removeable drive called EV3_BOOT.
 Open it.

 There is a file called `ev3dev.rc.local`.
-Open it in a text editor. **IMPORTANT**: Windows users - do not use Notepad.
-It will change the line endings and corrupt the file.
-Use Wordpad or a 3rd party editor such as Notepad++.
+Open it in a text editor. **IMPORTANT**: Windows users - do not use Notepad or Wordpad.
+They will change the line endings and corrupt the file.
+A 3rd party editor that can handle Unix line endings, such as [Notepad++](http://www.notepad-plus-plus.org/).

 Follow the instructions in the file.
 Uncomment means "delete the `#` at the front of the line.